Thursday, 24 January 2019

 • otherwise: spoon or roll raw minced beef, lamb or poultry into one inch balls.
 Drop them into a separate pan of boiling water; simmer until they are cooked through, maybe 5-7 min.
 Drain and add to soup.

-• strips/shredded cooked meat, particularly ham
+• scatter over strips or shreds of cooked meat, particularly ham or pastrami

 Please leave a Comment in the box below